genderkit/genderkit/_articles/getting-a-new-passport.md

 If you do not have a passport but do have a GRC and updated birth certificate:

 You can apply for a passport as normal with your updated birth or adoption certificate, name change documents and letters from doctors are not required.

+You can read more about obtaining or renewing passports on the [HM Passport Office website](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/251703/Applying_for_a_passport_additional_information.PDF).